Skip to main content

 Imaging studies

-If your doctor finds that you have cervical cancer, certain imaging studies may be done to look inside the body.
+If your doctor finds that you have cervical cancer, certain imaging studies may be done.
 These tests can show if and where the cancer has spread, which will help you and your doctor decide on a treatment plan.

 The American Cancer Society medical and editorial content team